ZaidN-beep/hello-world/README.md

 # hello-world
-learn to  code
-My name is Zaid a bug finder for tech company i'm learning to code so that i can be able to test code.
+My name is Zaidn a bug finder for tech company i'm learning to code so that i can be able to test code. to help reduce a number of bugs in our platform